Why conserve water?

 In 2012, we completed our first water audit.
 Please follow this link for more information.

 Water lawns in the coolest part of the day.
 Watering the lawn in the early morning is the ideal time because it reduces the amount of water lost to evaporation.
 If the morning hours are not convenient, try the evening.
 Keep in mind that plants and grass are more vulnerable to disease and fungus growth if watered in the evening.

 Use a spring loaded nozzle shut off on your hose.
 Hoses can waste 20 litres or more water per minute.

 - Don't worry if your grass turns brown during hot spells, grass becomes naturally dormant and will recover with a good rainfall or when the weather becomes cooler.

 - Aerate lawns and rake in compost to improve moisture retention.

-- Apply mulch around flowers, shrubs, vegetables and trees to reduce evaporation.
+- Apply mulch around flowers, vegetables and trees to reduce evaporation.

-- Wash your vehicle less often, use a bucket.
-Wet and rinse the vehicle quickly.
+- Wash your vehicle less often and use a bucket.

 - Make good use of your dishwasher and washing machine by giving them a rest until you have a full load.